OpenISAC: An Open-Source Real-Time Experimentation Platform for OFDM-ISAC: Signal Processing for OpenISAC

 To obtain a finer SIO estimate, we reconstruct a ``continuous'' delay trajectory by adding back these in-window corrections.
 Specifically, for each frame in the window we form

 Over the $\varGamma_W$ frames in the window, we approximate the reconstructed delay samples by a linear model

 and obtain the slope estimate $\hat{\epsilon}_{\mathrm{SIO},w}$ via standard least-squares linear regression.
+Here, $k_{\tau,\gamma_w}$ is the intercept of the linear model.
+Although its estimate $\hat{k}_{\tau,\gamma_w}$ is also obtained by the regression, the subsequent synchronization update uses only the slope estimate $\hat{\epsilon}_{\mathrm{SIO},w}$.
 The SIO is determined by the sampling-clock mismatch at the transmitter and receiver.
 Given that the frequency drift of crystal oscillators is typically slow and small, especially when oven-controlled crystal oscillators (OCXOs) are used, the resulting delay evolution within a window of $\varGamma_W$ frames can be well approximated as linear, making the above model relatively accurate.
 The slope $\epsilon_{\mathrm{SIO},w}$ thus represents the SIO-induced delay drift per frame (in samples) in the $w$th window, and can be expressed as $\epsilon_{\mathrm{SIO},w} \triangleq M N_s \,\Delta {T}_{{as},w}B$, where $\Delta {T}_{{as},w}$ is the average SIO over this window.

 We then maintain a recursive estimate of the cumulative sensing timing-offset $\hat{k}^{\mathrm{sens}}_{\tau,\gamma}$ via

 where $w$ is the current SIO-estimation window index and $ e_\gamma \triangleq \hat{k}_{\tau,\gamma} - \hat{k}^{\mathrm{sens}}_{\tau,\gamma-1}$ denotes the tracking error between the instantaneous timing-offset estimate $\hat{k}_{\tau,\gamma}$ and its recursively predicted value $\hat{k}^{\mathrm{sens}}_{\tau,\gamma-1}$.
 Here, $\hat{k}_{\mathrm{TO},\gamma-1}$ is the integer timing correction applied from the previous frame, and $\mu_\gamma$ is a proportional gain.
 The term $\mu_\gamma e_\gamma$ introduces a first-order correction based on the current tracking error, which helps prevent the accumulation of errors caused by estimation inaccuracies and other unmodeled effects.
 When $|e_\gamma|$ remains small, $\mu_\gamma$ is kept at a small default value (e.g., $\mu_\gamma = 10^{-5}$) to avoid injecting noise.
 If $|e_\gamma|$ exceeds a predefined threshold (e.g., $0.1$ samples) for a sufficiently long period, $\mu_\gamma$ is increased (e.g., to $10^{-2}$) to accelerate convergence.
 The SIO estimator operates in real time: every $\varGamma_W$ frames, it updates $\hat{\epsilon}_{\mathrm{SIO},w}$ using a new, non-overlapping window, while \eqref{eq:sensing_delay_update} continuously refines $\hat{k}^{\mathrm{sens}}_{\tau,\gamma}$ using the latest available SIO estimate and the tracking-error feedback.